NilayNahar27/Wanderlust/README.md

 Wanderlust – Customizable Travel Discovery Portal

-Overview
+Overview:-
-Roamly is a travel website that enables users to explore and list travel destinations.
+Wanderlust is a travel website that enables users to explore and list travel destinations.
 It includes map-based navigation, search filters, and review systems with secure login and JWT authentication.

  **Live Demo:** [https://major-project-qbd1.onrender.com](https://major-project-qbd1.onrender.com)